-From this figure, we obtain an upper bound on the energy density of the primordial GWs to be $\Omega_{\rm GW}h_0^2 < 1.8 \times 10^{-6}$ at 95$\%$ C.L.
-It is notable that this constraint is sensitive to both adiabatic and non-adiabatic component of radiation.
-This constraint is shown in Fig.~\ref{fig:Illustration} by the gray dotted line.
+From this figure, we obtain the upper bound on the energy density of the primordial GWs to be $\Omega_{\rm GW}h_0^2 < 1.8 \times 10^{-6}$ at 95$\%$ C.L.
+It is notable that this constraint is sensitive to both the adiabatic and nonadiabatic components of radiation.
+This constraint is shown in Fig.~\ref{fig:Illustration} as the gray dotted line.